 Those components are the core of Vault functionnalities.
 We have for instance, the secrets engines, the authentication methods or the token store.
 Things that we will have a look at when we go deeper in our Vault journey.

-Because all of those components interacts with sensitive data, they’re included in what is called the Barrier, the Vault encryption layer.
+Because all of those components interact with sensitive data, they’re included in what is called the Barrier, the Vault encryption layer.
 Inside this barrier occurs the encryption/decryption actions.

 We’ll note that the backend storage is outside of the barrier, meaning that it’s not trusted.
 And that’s why Vault encrypt the data before sending data to be written to the storage.

-For more details, please refer to Vault architecture page.
+For more details on the architecture, it’s possible to refer to the Vault architecture page.

 Now, still about the architecture, there are considerations for High availability, but I prefer to keep that for another time.